Do Professionals Get Better Mortgage Rates?

 • A private bank is worth considering when the loan is materially above £1m, the income structure is genuinely complex, or you need interest-only at a high LTV.
 For most professionals the mainstream panel delivers the right outcome.
 The case for a private bank isn't price — it's structuring flexibility and holistic underwriting.

-• For straightforward PAYE income with no variable element, direct application is reasonable.
-For anyone with bonus, profit share, RSUs, partnership drawings, or foreign currency income, a specialist broker's value is in knowing which lender's income model suits your specific split — and routing to the right underwriting team within that lender.
+• For anyone with bonus, profit share, RSUs, partnership drawings, or foreign currency income, a specialist broker's value is in knowing which lender's income model suits your specific split — and routing to the right underwriting team within that lender.

 • Current professional body membership (Law Society, GMC, ICAEW, etc.), qualification certificate if required, and standard income documentation (payslips, P60, SA302 for self-employed).
 For variable income, add bonus award letters, profit share statements, or drawings schedules.